amoahfrank/forest-fire-wsn-thesis/PROJECT_COMPLETION_SUMMARY.md

 **Completion Date**: May 26, 2025
 **Implementation Version**: v2.1.3
-**Repository Status**: Production Ready
+**Repository Status**: Ongoing
 **Documentation Status**: Comprehensive

 ---

 ## 📋 Executive Summary

-This document summarizes the **complete implementation** of the solar-assisted WSN-LoRa IoT framework for real-time forest fire detection and monitoring system, originally developed as a Master's thesis project and now evolved into a comprehensive, production-ready solution.
+This document summarizes the **implementation** of the solar-assisted WSN-LoRa IoT framework for real-time forest fire detection and monitoring system, originally developed as a Master's thesis project and now evolved into a comprehensive, production-ready solution.

 ## 🏆 Implementation Achievements